Nat-Pryer/Tech-Haven-Post-Pandemic-Analysis/README.md

 - The Macbook Pro Laptop, with its high AOV of $1,700, accounts for nearly a quarter of all revenue

-- The 27in 4K Gaming Monitor and Bose SoundSport Headphones both have notably higher refund rates, with 6.9% and 7.1%, respectively.
+- The 27in 4K Gaming Monitor and Bose SoundSport Headphones both have notably higher refund rates, at 6.9% and 7.1%, respectively.

 - Laptops and phones account for 62.9% of all revenue